 To prepare to teach in a middle school, candidates should have a minimum of two disciplines at the 5-9 level or combine a 5-9 field with another content specialization.
 A high school teacher must have at least one content specialization at the 5-Adult or 9-Adult level (the only exceptions to this rule are Art 5-Adult and Health 5-Adult which require a second specialization).
 Teacher candidates must complete EDUC 318, Content Area Reading, and special methods courses within their content specialization(s).

-The Division of Education utilizes Concord University’s Progression Sheets in order to monitor student’s courses that have been taken towards degree requirements.
+The Department of Education utilizes Concord University’s Progression Sheets in order to monitor student’s courses that have been taken towards degree requirements.
 To view Progression Sheets, please select an endorsement from the list below.
 For information about specific courses, please review the Academic Catalog.

 For more information please select an endorsement from the list below: